Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Methodology

-In this work, we mainly focus on four major chart-related downstream tasks: \textbf{(1) Factoid Chart Question Answering}: we use ChartQA \cite{masry-etal-2022-chartqa}, a benchmark consisting of factoid question-answer pairs for charts with a particular focus on visual and logical reasoning questions; \textbf{(2) Chart Summarization}: we choose Chart-to-Text \cite{chart-to-text-acl}, a large-scale benchmark for chart summarization; \textbf{(3) Open-ended Chart Question Answering}: we consider OpenCQA \cite{open-CQA}, another QA benchmark in which answers are explanatory texts; \textbf{(4) Fact-checking with Charts}: we utilize the ChartFC dataset which contains (statement, verdict) as pairs \cite{akhtar-etal-2023-reading}.
-We also create a new dataset (called ChartQA$^*$) by modifying the original charts in ChartQA, in which charts do not explicitly show data values as labels.
-We introduce this setup to see whether LVLMs' performance relies on the explicit labels of the data values rather than their ability to recover data values from the visual elements in the chart.
-More details about ChartQA$^*$ dataset construction process are provided in \S\ref{app:chartqa-no-label}.
+Since chart comprehension and reasoning is a relatively new topic of research, very few tasks are proposed so far and there is a scarcity of benchmark resources, i.e., very few datasets, and models.
+Nevertheless, we have included all existing major chart-related downstream tasks for experiments.

+\paragraph{(1) Factoid Chart Question Answering:} For this task, we use ChartQA \cite{masry-etal-2022-chartqa}, a popular benchmark with a focus on visual and logical reasoning questions and was used as the only dataset for this task by GPT-4V \cite{gpt4-report} and Gemini \cite{gemini-report} in their released reports.
+It features human-written questions from four real-world sources covering a wide range of topics.

+\paragraph{(2) Chart Summarization:} We choose Chart-to-Text \cite{chart-to-text-acl}, a large-scale benchmark for chart summarization as well as Vistext \cite{2023-vistext}, another recent chart captioning dataset.

+\paragraph{(3) Open-ended Chart Question Answering:} We consider OpenCQA \cite{open-CQA}, the only QA benchmark available for this task in which answers are provided as explanatory texts.

+\paragraph{(4) Fact-checking with Charts:} We utilize two currently available datasets: ChartFC dataset which contains (\emph{statement}, \emph{verdict}) as pairs \cite{akhtar-etal-2023-reading} and ChartCheck which has more diverse charts and contain explanations for verdicts.

-In addition to the above tasks, we also evaluate the semantic richness of the model's response by crafting a small dataset of 50 question-answer pairs based on four-level semantic frameworks \cite{lundgard2021accessible}.
-An overview of the test sets of these benchmarks is presented in Table~\ref{tab:overview-datasets}.
+\paragraph{(5) Chart-to-Table:} We use the chart-table pairs from the ChartQA test set for the evaluation in this task.
+We created a new version of ChartQA, named (ChartQA$^*$), by modifying the original charts to exclude explicit data value labels.
+This setup was introduced to evaluate whether the performance of LVLMs depends on explicit data labels or their ability to interpret data from the visual elements in the charts (more details in \S\ref{app:chartqa-no-label}).
+In addition to the above tasks, we evaluate the semantic richness of the model's response by crafting a small dataset of \num{200} question-answer pairs based on four-level semantic frameworks \cite{lundgard2021accessible}.
+An overview of the test sets of these benchmarks is presented in \Cref{tab:overview-datasets}.